Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Background and Definitions

 The Markov operator associated to simple random walk on $G$ is the bounded, self-adjoint operator from $L^2(V,w)$ to itself defined by $(Pf)(u) = \sum p(u,v)f(v)$.
 The norm of this operator is commonly known as the \textbf{spectral radius} of the graph.
 If $u,v \in V$ then the transition probabilities are given by $p_n(u,v) = \left\langle P^n \mathbbm{1}_v, \mathbbm{1}_u/w(u) \right\rangle_w$, so that, by Cauchy-Schwarz,

 and in fact $\|P\|_w = \limsup_{n \to \infty}p_{n}(u,v)^{1/n}$.
 A fundamental result, originally proved for Cayley graphs by Kesten \cite{Kes59}, is that the spectral radius of a weighted graph is less than one if and only if the graph is non-amenable (see \cite[Theorem~6.7]{LP:book} for a modern account).
-As an immediate consequence, non-amenable graphs with at most exponential volume growth are transient for simple random walk.
+As an immediate consequence, non-amenable graphs are transient for simple random walk.